 We’ve had the opportunity to work with a wide variety of people, all coming from different backgrounds and bringing different talents and abilities to the table.
 Some of our most recent work has seen us work with Polish children in Northern England, with young offenders in prisons and Young Offenders Institutions, and with schools for children with varying degrees of disability.

 Our projects don’t stop with young people.
 Actionwork has been campaigning for a number of years for anti-bullying training to be compulsory in teacher training courses.
 In an effort to move towards this we provide anti-bullying workshops for teachers, youth workers and peer mentors.
 We’ve also created resource packs that are filled with ideas and activities for teachers to use with their students, and recently we launched a magazine that focuses on issues of empowerment, called Mpower You Magazine.
 In fact we’ve gone an extra step in the new millenium by running virtual anti-bullying and empowerment workshops within the online community of Second Life.
 We meet with people the world over (or our avatars do, the virtual representations of ourselves) and have lively workshops and animated discussions, literally!

 We welcome CVs, headshots and articles on spec so please feel free to get in touch and talk to us about opportunities to work with Actionwork.

-See more about Actionwork here.
+Watch a 3-minute film about Actionwork here.